 The light red, straight line is the trend line for the control week, and the light blue, straight line is the trend line for AIP Week 1.
 The blue line is lower overall from the red line, and it is headed down whereas the light red line is trending up.

-Conclusion: The Autoimmune Protocol diet is not only lowering my average blood sugar level, it is causing each reading to be going lower and lower (towards normal = 100) over time.
+Conclusion: The Autoimmune Protocol diet is not only lowering my average blood sugar level, it is causing my blood sugar to me more stable.

 Major win.
 I’m excited to see what the following weeks have in store!